 Female respondents of the research had less positive language attitude to Balinese language than the male respondents.
 The low class male respondents (97.4%) chose responses of agreements to the statements stating that Balinese language is an easy language to learn and the language must be conserved as part of their ancestral heritage.
 The female respondents of this class (95%) gave agreements to the statements that they were not ashamed of using Balinese language in front of people of different ethnics.
 96.3% of these respondents of the research agreed to the statements to transfer Balinese language to their next generations.
 Female respondents of high class (83%) made responses of agreements to the statements that Balinese is an easy language to learn and the language must be conserved because it is their ancestral heritage.
-The female respondents of this class (76.5%) showed agreements to the statements that they were not ashamed of using Balinese language in front of people of using Balinese language in front of people of different ethnics.
-Statements that they were not ashamed of using Balinese language in front of people of different ethnics.
-The, 85.3% of the female respondents of this class stated that they would transfer Balinese language to their next generations.
+The female respondents of this class (76.5%) showed agreements to the statements that they were not ashamed of using Balinese language in front of people of different ethnics.
+Then, 85.3% of the female respondents of this class stated that they would transfer Balinese language to their next generations.